mgrechanik/vue.js-2-recipe-of-grid-and-crud-functionality-for-resources/README.md

 ### Extending possibilities  <span id="extending"></span>

-With the **profile** module you can see that creating it by inhereting of base module - **omega** - we solved next main tasks:
+With the **profile** module you can see that creating it by inhereting of base module - **omega** - we were soling next main tasks:
-- module settings ```_moduleSettings```
+- changing module settings at ```_moduleSettings```
 - setting your columns
-- change component's templates
+- changing component's templates

-We did not need to chage component's logic, though there are no problems with it, components are extenging one another according **Vue** rules, and logic could be overridden.
+We did not need to change component's logic, though there are no problems with it, components are extenging one another according **Vue** rules, and logic could be overridden.
 Also you can use your own components.